Remote Alaska Airport Runways

 By: Courtney Dowd-Stanley

 If you’re looking for a wild adventure, visit any of these isolated Alaska airport locations.
+Some of the landings can be amazing, others might make you cringe.
 Alaska is arguably the least-connected state in America in terms of a viable road system.
 Aviation touches nearly all aspects of life in the Last Frontier, as it is estimated approximately 90% of the state is not served by roads.
 With only a small fraction of the state being accessible via personal vehicle, it only makes sense that flying would be a major part of The Alaska Life.
 In fact, Alaska has roughly six times as many pilots per capita and 16 times more aircrafts per capita, in comparison to the rest of the United States.
 To add, the Alaska Airports Association reports that Alaska has 287 total public use land-based airports, 44 heliports, and approximately 735 recorded landing areas throughout the state.

 1 – Sitka, Alaska Airport